-3d) Assessment and prediction of the impact of economic incentives and regulations on drug development, drug production, drug supply and treatment availability

-Including: side-effects of economic models; effect on AMR burden
+- Assessment and prediction of the impact of economic incentives and regulations on drug development, drug production, drug supply and treatment availability - Including: economic analysis, strategic foresight and modelling/forecasting, sideeffects of economic models; effect on AMR burden

-4 OHAMR Programmes
+OHAMR Programmes

-The actions in OHAMR will be executed by four different programmes; a) the R&I Funding programme, b) the Capacity Strengthening Programme, c) the Data Exploitation Programme and d) the Impact Programme for knowledge mobilisation.
+The actions in OHAMR will be executed by four different programmes; a) the R&I Funding Programme, b) the Capacity Strengthening Programme, c) the Data Exploitation Programme and d) the Impact Programme for Knowledge Mobilisation.
+These programmes will be coordinated by OHAMR partners.